The Problem – High Frequency Hearing Loss

 2) The headset must employ a loose-fitting open-air design that does not plug the ears, so that lower-pitched sounds (in the range where one’s hearing is still normal or near-normal) are heard naturally, just as they are when the headset is not worn.

 Now you may understand why the title of this section is “The Headset Conundrum.”
 Use of a binaural headset is all-important, yet none are currently available in the marketplace.
 So what are we to do?
-Well, at least for the moment, there is only one obvious solution, and that is to figure out how to build an optimal headset, using readily available materials.
-And that is exactly what we intend to do.
+Well, at least for the time-being, there is only one obvious solution, and that is to to build optimal headsets using readily-available materials.
+And that is the approach we’re taking.

 Miscellaneous Headset Considerations